-This page intends to study the most prominent benefit of the Peruvian ginseng and find if maca is actually up to its reputation.
+This page intends to study the most prominent benefit of Peruvian ginseng and find if maca is actually up to its reputation.

 For more than 2000 years, maca has been tested medically and pharmaceutically to explore its health benefits.
 We have consolidated the findings of major research studies in our blog.

-The number of studies explored the root benefits, and findings showed maca consumption’s impact on sexual function, sperm count ⇗, serum hormone, and prostate function.
+A number of studies explored the root benefits, and findings showed maca consumption’s impact on sexual function, sperm count ⇗, serum hormone, and prostate function.

 Sexual dysfunction has a common prevalence in men during aging.
 Around 20 to 30% of men experience sexual dysfunction in their old age.
-Different studies conducted have shown that the consumption over a certain period helps to improve the sexual function in men.
+Different studies conducted have shown that consumption over a certain period helps to improve sexual function in men.

 The positive impact of maca on the operation of reproductive function is often attributed to the novel substances macaenes and macamides that are present in the root only.

 When it was tested on different animal models, the findings showed an increased number of sperms in the animals that were exposed to the root.
 The results of some studies have also favored the use of black maca for improved sperm function in men.

 At increasing age, men often face a problem of the increased prostate size that further leads to the urine pipe’s contraction.
 In some cases, the condition of the patient gets severe.
 However, the red maca has been found beneficial for the reduction of prostate size in men.